FraunhoferIOSB/FROST-Python-Client/README.md

 ## API

 The `SensorThingsService` class is central to the library.
-An instance of it represents a SensorThings service and is identified by a URI
+An instance of it represents a SensorThings service and is identified by a URI.

 ### CRUD operations
 The source code below demonstrates the CRUD operations for Thing objects.
-Operations for other entities work similarly
+Operations for other entities work similarly.
 ```
 import frost_client as fsc